Order your Incarnation 100 Jersey Now!

 Rest Stops & SAG

-- We’ll have powdered energy drink, water, food, Clif Bars, and bathrooms at each rest stop.
+- We’ll have powdered energy drink, water, food, energy bars, and bathrooms at each rest stop.

 - Drop bags will be available at most rest stops; pick them up when you return to the church campus.

 - There will be Support and Gear (SAG) vehicles covering the course for the duration of the ride, and SAG vehicles will sweep the course at 4pm to pick up riders who are still on the road.

 - Bring your cell phone; there is cell reception along most of the routes.
 Please call SAG if you or another rider needs help.
 The phone number will be on your turn-by-turn.